daattali/colourpicker/README.md

 </h2>

-If you've ever had to spend a long time perfecting the colour scheme of a plot, you'd find the Plot Colour Helper handy.
-It's an RStudio addin that lets you interactively choose colours for your plot while updating your plot in real-time, so you can see the colour changes immediately.
+If you’ve ever had to spend a long time perfecting the colour scheme of a plot, you’d find the Plot Colour Helper handy.
+It’s an RStudio addin that lets you interactively choose colours for your plot while updating your plot in real-time, so you can see the colour changes immediately.